ChangheeOh/battery_alarm/README.md

 # After run the following command, 'ScriptMonitor' will be displayed in the menu bar and you can stop it, if it's required.
 batt_check 10 90 60&
 ```

+__I found that if this shell script runs all the time, it could make battery consumed faster.
+To use this in everyday use, needs be improved.__